Supervision, Coaching and Reflective Practice in Adult Autism Services

 Governance and assurance

-Providers should audit supervision quality and outcomes.
+Providers should audit supervision quality and outcomes, not just frequency.
+Governance should include:

 Why supervision protects quality

 Strong supervision underpins safe, respectful autism support.
+It helps staff remain reflective, consistent and proportionate when supporting people with complex needs.